doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: Removed Platform "commented type" API

+Since `Type::requiresSQLCommentTypeHint()` already allows determining whether a type should result in SQL columns with a type hint in their comments, the following methods are removed:

+- `AbstractPlatform::isCommentedDoctrineType()`
+- `AbstractPlatform::initializeCommentedDoctrineTypes()`
+- `AbstractPlatform::markDoctrineTypeCommented()`

+The protected property `AbstractPlatform::$doctrineTypeComments` is removed as well.

 ## BC BREAK: Removed `Connection::getWrappedConnection()`, `Connection::connect()` made `protected`.

 The wrapper-level `Connection::getWrappedConnection()` method has been removed.
 The `Connection::connect()` method